 While the vast majority of Wisconsin lakes and streams have self-sustaining fish populations, stocking remains an important management tool for some waters.
-DNR fish hatcheries and other facilities produce young fish for stocking to re-establish formerly self-sustaining populations, to provide research data on the effectiveness of stocking and other related practices, and to expand fishing opportunities for Wisconsin's anglers.
+DNR fish hatcheries and other facilities produce young fish for stocking to re-establish formerly self-sustaining populations, provide research data on the effectiveness of stocking and other related practices, and expand fishing opportunities for Wisconsin's anglers.

 Fish stocking database

 The stocking database allows you to quickly see where fish have been stocked by DNR facilities throughout Wisconsin in past years in case you are interested in targeting stocked waters.
 You'll find information from 1972 to the present.
 These reports do not include stocking events performed by private fish hatcheries or tribes.

 Why are fish stocked into some lakes and streams?

 Stocking is used as part of an integrated management approach: